10 Foolproof Tricks to Beat Flight Anxiety

 You're about to land and the plane is rattling like both of its wheels are about to fall off – is it time to panic?
 No, the carry-on luggage and the seat-back tables are shifting slightly – just like they do every time the plane takes off and lands.
 Sometimes all it takes to combat anxiety is a little information.
 Read up on the typical bumps and noises that may occur during a flight.
-It also helps to understand just how rigorous safety measures are for aircrafts.
-AOL Travel did an excellent report back in 2010 on everything a plane must go through before it's deemed worthy of your ridership—including being able to support one-and-a-half times the maximum load it would ever carry and weathering environmental extremes such as 120-degree temperatures.
+It also helps to understand just how rigorous safety measures are for aircraft.
+For example, aircraft must be able to support one-and-a-half times the maximum load it would ever carry and weathering environmental extremes such as 120-degree temperatures.
 "Our anxiety is fed by 'what if?' catastrophic thoughts.
 Once you become knowledgeable, your 'what if' thoughts will be limited by the facts," said Seif.

-Captain Allright says to avoid both caffeine and alcohol, as they can leave you feeling more dehydrated during the flight.
+Captain Allright says to avoid both caffeine and alcohol, as they can leave you feeling more dehydrated during the flight, as well as aggravate anxiety issues.
 Nervous fliers should avoid a seemingly comforting pre-flight alcoholic beverage, since alcohol can also make it harder for your body to adjust to being airborne and bring on a nasty bout of jet lag.
 Instead, opt for water and a light meal pre-flight, or carry along a light snack like carrot sticks, nuts, or an apple to keep you feeling nourished.

 No, your plane is not going to crash (and whatever you do, do NOT start envisioning disaster scenarios).
 But knowing that you're prepared for anything can be empowering.
 Watch an airline safety video while you're still in the comfort of your home so that you can "master" the procedure in your head (Air New Zealand did an especially entertaining take on the safety video, featuring characters from The Hobbit, as well as a hilarious safety video starring fitness guru Richard Simmons).
 Once you're on board the aircraft, take time to read the airline safety card in the seat pocket in front of you.
 If it makes you feel better, you could even go so far as to book your seat in the back of the plane, which has been repeatedly shown to be the safest part of the aircraft in the event of a crash.